 Sports car enthusiasts are very divided on which series they favor.
-However, most agree that the Series 1 is of the purest design.
-If you’re looking to buy a Jaguar E Type, but aren’t sure which series is right for you, it’s time to take a closer look at what makes each series exquisitely unique.
-It should also be noted the restoration of the Jaguar E Type is a pricey venture, but a great investment.
+However, most agree that Series 1 is of the purest design.
+If you’re looking to buy a Jaguar E-Type, but aren’t sure which series is right for you, it’s time to take a closer look at what makes each series exquisitely unique.
+It should also be noted the restoration of the E-Type Jaguar for sale is a pricey venture, but a great investment.

 From 1961 to 1967, the flat-floored vehicle was seldom touched in terms of extensive upgrades.
 By 1964, the engine was modified to displace 4.2 liters while also fitted with a synchromesh gearbox.
 Improvements were made to the breaks as well as the seats.
 All other alterations were purely cosmetic, including the body of the 2+2, which had a longer wheelbase and a higher roofline.

 The Jaguar E-Type Series 2 was designed to meet US safety regulations.

 You’ll notice that with the Series 2, the bumpers have been modified to wrap around the vehicle, and the sidelights beneath the bumper are in fact much larger.
 The brakes continued to be improved and the windscreen had also been increased in size.
 Of course, it also made for a slower car.

 The Jaguar E-Type Series 3 replaced the standard straight-six engine.